 This course focuses on three key skills that a successful manager possesses; an understanding of financial management, negotiation and influence.
 In the three components of the course learners will examine, among other things, basic ideas of finance and accounting and how health care is funded in various jurisdictions; styles of negotiation and bargaining for an agreement; how people are influenced and how to exert influence to achieve personal and organizational goals.
 3 hours lecture per week, fall term, 3 credit units course weight.

 PREREQUISITE Completion of 3rd year university or by permission of instructor.

-NURS 428: Hospice Palliative Nursing Care
+NURS 490: Nursing -- Independent Studies in Nursing